OpenPecha/Toolkit/docs/docs/data/getting-cloud-vision-key.md

 <img width="1196" alt="Creating a new key (1)" src="https://user-images.githubusercontent.com/51434640/214519067-2487870d-56fc-4258-a474-362d52ab4ed6.png">

-Google will send you a `.json' file.
+Google will send you a `.json` file.
 This is your key for the OP Pipeline.

-## How to use the OP Pipeline
+Congratulations!
+Now you are ready to use the OP Pipeline.